Capital Gain Exemption

 Capital Gains

-54G Sale of plant, machinery, land, building to shift industrial undertaking from urban area to rural area Purchase of new plant, machinery, land, building to shift industrial undertaking to rural area Lower of
+54GSale of plant, machinery, land, and buildings to shift industrial undertaking from urban area to rural area– Purchase of new plant, machinery, land, building to shift industrial undertaking to rural area

 Cost of New Asset